"The books in this series just get better and better.”

 A driver who matched Mendelson’s bodyguards in size—and grim expression—sat behind the wheel of Josh’s Mercedes.

 If he refused the driver, the deal would fall apart.
 Everyone involved knew that.
-But this was all about power plays so Josh spun the tables with one of his own.
+But this was all about managing power plays.
+Josh spun the tables with one of his own.
 He made a show of looking at his watch.
 “Your window of time to complete our meeting is running out.”

 In other words, the weapons shipment Josh was supposed to be handing Mendelson in trade would not remain in the area indefinitely.